 did nor did not receive a decision based on X date.

-applications completed by the start of February or earlier have
+applications completed by roughly the end of February or earlier have

 been reviewed with some exceptions.
 If you are transferring